 Advising and Approval

 All research electives must be approved by the Office of Student Research (OSR) prior to enrollment.
-An advising session with Dr. Greg Carey, Executive Director of Student Research and Community Outreach, is required to begin the process.
+An advising session with Dr. Greg Carey, Assistant Dean for Student Research and Education, is required to begin the process.
 If you are considering a one-month or two-month research elective, please contact OSR at least 6 weeks prior to the start of your intended research elective.
-Because several items must be evaluated and processed before approval, all research elective application documents should be submitted to OSR at least 30 days in advance of the start of your elective.
-Once your research elective has been approved, OSR will forward the approval and the application documents to Office of Student Affairs (OSA) to complete the registration process.
+Because several items must be evaluated and processed before approval, all research elective application documents should be submitted to the OSR at least 30 days in advance of the start of your elective.
+Once your research elective has been approved, OSR will forward the approval and the application documents to the Office of Student Affairs (OSA) to complete the registration process.

 Application items that will be required (details will be provided upon initial contact or advising):